knative/eventing-operator/README.md

   go get -u github.com/google/ko/cmd/ko
   ```

-## The `Eventing` Custom Resource
+## The `KnativeEventing` Custom Resource

 The installation of Knative Eventing is triggered by the creation of a
-`Eventing` custom resource (CR) as defined by
+`KnativeEventing` custom resource (CR) as defined by
 [this CRD](config/300-eventing-v1alpha1-knativeeventing-crd.yaml).
 The operator
-will deploy Knative Eventing in the same namespace containing the `Eventing` CR,
+will deploy Knative Eventing in the same namespace containing the
-and this CR will trigger the installation, reconfiguration, or removal of the
+`KnativeEventing` CR, and this CR will trigger the installation, reconfiguration,
-knative eventing resources.
+or removal of the knative eventing resources.

 The following are all equivalent:

 ```
-kubectl get eventings.operator.knative.dev
-kubectl get eventing
+kubectl get knativeeventings.operator.knative.dev
-kubectl get ke
+kubectl get knativeeventing
 ```

-To uninstall Knative Eventing, simply delete the `Eventing` resource.
+To uninstall Knative Eventing, simply delete the `KnativeEventing` resource.

 ```
 kubectl delete ke --all